 Trainees at the Norfolk and Norwich Hospital may rotate through Queen Elizabeth or James Paget Hospitals.

-In both the CMT and ACCS Programmes, we will place trainees where they wish to be, whenever possible.
+In both the IMT and ACCS Programmes, we will place trainees where they wish to be, whenever possible.

 However, some rotations are more popular than others, so a small minority might not be successful with their first choice.